 If a Travel Restriction Order (TRO) is issued, you cannot travel out of Singapore until you pay the tax in full.

 For non-NRIC holders, please note that it is your responsibility to ensure that you have a valid pass to remain in Singapore.
-Please approach the Immigration & Checkpoints Authority (ICA) to extend your stay in Singapore if you require more time to resolve your tax matters with IRAS.
-It is an offence to overstay in Singapore.
+If you require more time to resolve your tax matters with IRAS, please approach the Immigration & Checkpoints Authority (ICA) to extend your stay.
+Overstaying in Singapore is an offence.

 Making payment